bedawi/liberty-server/traefik2/README.md

 Replace "whoami" with the container name and edit the hostname.

-## Switch from traefik 1 to traefik 2
+## Switch from Traefik 1 to Traefik 2

 1. Add the new labels to your containers
 2. Change into the traefik2/letsencrypt folder and create the ```acme.json``` file.
 Change the permissions of the file to 600 with ```chmod 600 acme.json```.